White Sharks live in all of the world's oceans.

 The scientific name of the Great White Shark is Carcharodon carcharias.
 They are the only species within their genus that still survives.
-The White Shark is a member of the Lamnidae family which includes other types of white sharks.
-They are mackerel sharks.
+The White Shark is a member of the Lamnidae family which includes other types of white sharks and is an order of sharks known as mackerel sharks.
 All of the sharks within this family are predator sharks, which means that they feed on other fish, sharks, and ocean life.
 They have pointed snouts and large gills.
 The Great White Shark is one of the best-known members of the family.

 They are part of the Lamniformes order, or mackerel sharks, and the Selachimorpha superorder, which includes all sharks.
 Mackerel sharks are characterized by their two dorsal fins, one anal fin, and five gills.
 Unlike some other species of sharks, mackerel sharks do not have clear membranes that go over their eyes to protect them as they swim.

 White Sharks belong to the Chondrichthyes class, which includes all fish species with skeletons made out of cartilage.
 They are part of the Chordata phylum and Animalia kingdom.